ABOUT BASEBALL CARDS

 In 1886, the American Tobacco Company began the practice of inserting cards into packs of cigarettes as premiums.
 This helped popularize the young sport of baseball across the country.
 Early tobacco sets featured individual player cards as well as team cards showing rosters and standings.
 Players started gaining wider recognition through these card images.

-Read also: FULL SETS OF BASEBALL CARDS
+Read also: GALLERY OF STARS BASEBALL CARDS

 In the early 1900s, tobacco companies greatly expanded their baseball card production and distribution.
 Brands like T206 (issued between 1909-1911), T205 White Border (issued in 1909-1911), and M101-8 Cracker Jack (issued between 1912-1913) are considered some of the most iconic vintage sets ever made.
 They documented the single greatest era of change in the early history of the sport.